neuefische/wd-flipped-classroom-curriculum/sessions/js-forms/README.md

 ### Accessing Interactive Fields: `event.target.elements` and the `name` Attribute

+- [ ] Explain the `name` attribute:

+  - the key to identify the submitted information.
+  - needs to be unique for each form field

 - [ ] Explain the `.elements` property of `event.target`:

 - represents a collection of all form controls